gavinpaul-6/gavinpaul-6/README.md

-<h1 align="center">Hi 👋, I'm Gavin</h1>
+<h1 align="center">Hi 👋, I'm Gavin Faber</h1>
 <h3 align="center"> Junior Linux System Administrator 🐧💻</h3>

-<p>IT professional with a keen interest in Cloud and DevOps Engineering.
-I am actively enhancing my skills through training platforms and hands-on projects to demonstrate my knowledge.</p>
+<p>I currently work as a Linux System Administrator.
+I started in tech at a help-desk/support role, where I was exposed to a wide variety of technologies including scripting, automation, security and cloud computing.
+Since then I've dedicated myself to learning the technologies and tools used to support cloud environments and automation.
+My current aspirations is to transition into a Cloud/DevOps Engineer role.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gavinpaul-6&label=Profile%20views&color=0e75b6&style=flat" alt="gavinpaul-6" /> </p>